agoda-com/StructuredMapper/README.md

     - `from => PriceFormatter.Format(from.Price, from.CurrencyCode) // synchronous static method call`
     - `from => _countryService.GetCountryName(from.CountryId)       // async service call`
 - A previously built mapping method of the correct signature (composition).

 Mapping methods can be synchronous or asynchronous.
 The latter will be transparently run concurrently, potentially improving performance.

 ## The [`MapperBuilder`](/StructuredMapper/MapperBuilder.cs)
 Mappers are created with a builder, which returns a plain old function.
-The resulting mapping function can be either:
+The resulting function can be either:
 - asynchronous by calling `Build()`
     - returns `Task<Func<TSource, TTarget>>`
 - or synchronous, by calling `BuildSync()` (only if no asynchronous mappers have been declared)